bradhannah/Ultima5ReduxGo/docs/CODING_CONVENTIONS_DIALOGUE.md

 ## Best practices

+### General UI Practices
 - Keep UI state and game state synchronized: derive modal rows from authoritative game state (party list) at creation time or on open.
-- Keep promotion of unimplemented features visible via placeholders to make scripted dialogs testable even before full functionality is implemented.
 - Use shared styles and font helpers so the dialogue UI remains consistent across the project.
 - Prefer explicit, small helper functions for:
   - computing layout (row positions, icon sizes),
-  - drawing icons (scale & optional desaturation when disabled),
+  - drawing icons (scale & optional desaturation when disabled).

-  - and emitting conversation text into channels.
+### Linear System Best Practices
+- Implement ActionCallbacks interface completely - missing methods will cause panics during conversations.
+- Use ConversationResponse.NeedsInput flag to determine when to prompt user for input.
+- Handle ConversationResponse.Error properly - conversation should terminate gracefully on errors.
+- Test conversation flows with real TLK data to ensure proper command handling.

+### Legacy System Migration Notes
+- **TO BE CONVERTED**: Replace channel-based text emission with ConversationResponse output accumulation.
+- **TO BE CONVERTED**: Convert goroutine-based interpreters to synchronous LinearConversationEngine calls.
+- **TO BE CONVERTED**: Replace placeholder text emission with proper error handling and response building.
+- Keep promotion of unimplemented features visible via placeholders to make scripted dialogs testable even before full functionality is implemented.